evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 You can choose between two sound systems for the HiPhi Y Performance:

-- **SONIC LINE SYSTEM:**: Features 14 speakers and delivers a maximum output of 600 watts.
+- **SONIC LINE SYSTEM:** Features 14 speakers and delivers a maximum output of 600 watts.
-- **SONIC PRO SYSTEM:**: Features 25 speakers and delivers a maximum output of 2820 watts.
+- **SONIC PRO SYSTEM:** Features 25 speakers and delivers a maximum output of 2820 watts.

 Additionally, the model includes 4 USB-C connections as standard.